vipulnaik/diet-exercise-health/profile-information/health-profile.md

   (I stopped taking this after suspecting that it was contributing to my abdominal discomfort).

-With the exception of the occasional Vitamin C supplement and occasional Vitamin B Complex supplement, I have all of these with my first meal of the day.
+I generally have supplements with the first meal of the day.
+For some, such as creatine and amla, I split consumption across two times in the day.

 ### November 2017: start of supplementation with Vitamin D, Vitamin B12, and calcium/magnesium/zinc